CircuitSetup/Flux-Capacitor_backup/README.md

 Note that the status of the IR lock is saved 10 seconds after its last change, and persistent accross reboots.

-In order to only disable the supplied IR remote control, check the option *Disable supplied IR remote control* in the Config Portal.
+In order to only disable the supplied IR remote control, check the option *Disable supplied IR remote control* in the [Config Portal](#-disable-supplied-ir-remote-control).
+In that case, any learned remote will still work.

 ### IR remote reference